ibm-cloud-docs/hs-crypto/set-up-grep11-api.md

 ## Retrieving your IBM Cloud credentials
 {: #retrieve-grep11-credentials}

-To work with the APIs, you need to generate your service and authentication credentials.
+To work with the API, you need to generate your service and authentication credentials.
 To gather your credentials:

 1. [Generate an {{site.data.keyword.cloud_notm}} IAM access token](/docs/hs-crypto?topic=hs-crypto-retrieve-access-token).
 2. [Retrieve the instance ID that uniquely identifies your {{site.data.keyword.hscrypto}} service instance](/docs/hs-crypto?topic=hs-crypto-retrieve-instance-ID).